 2 teaspoons (10 milliliters) kosher salt

-Combine ketchup, 1/2 of the red wine, soy sauce, honey, Worcestershire sauce, herbes de Provence, dry mustard, black pepper, and optional cayenne powder in a bowl.
+Combine ketchup, 1/2 of the red wine, soy sauce, honey, Worcestershire sauce, herbes de Provence, dry mustard, black pepper, and optional cayenne powder, if desire, in a bowl.
 Set aside.

 When meat is done searing, remove and place them in the slow cooker.
-Keep pan hot and add 1/2 of the red wine (1/4 cup) to pan allowing it to deglaze.
+Keep pan hot and add 1/2 of the red wine (1/4 cup) to the pan allowing it to deglaze.
 Let the mixture bubble for 15 to 30 seconds.
 Turn down the heat.
 Add sauce mixture to pan and heat through, about 1 to 2 minutes.
-Once the sauce is well mixed, pour over meat and turn on slow cooker on HIGH.
-Cook for 30 minutes on HIGH and reduce heat to LOW and cook for 6 to 8 hours.
+Once the sauce is well mixed, pour over meat and turn on slow cooker on high.
+Cook for 30 minutes on high and reduce heat to low and cook for 6 to 8 hours.

 By the end of cook time, beef ribs should be fork tender.
 Be gentle when removing from the slow cooker.
 You can also shred the beef and add to sandwiches with the sauce on top or served on the side.